stephenh/stephenh.github.com/data-binding-review.markdown

 So, that is what `Binding.get` and `Binding.set` are for.

-The problem now is to just `Binding` implemented for all of the properties in your domain model.
+Assuming this approach works well for your UI layer, the problem now is to implement `Binding` (or some form of it) for all of the properties in your domain model.

 Data Binding with OGNL
 ----------------------